onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-Now the *notes* variable is assigned to an array of objects returned by Mongo.
+Now the `notes` variable is assigned to an array of objects returned by Mongo.
-When the response is sent in the JSON format, the *toJSON* method of each object in the array is called automatically by the [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.
+When the response is sent in the JSON format, the `toJSON` method of each object in the array is called automatically by the [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.

 ### Database configuration into its own module

 Before we refactor the rest of the backend to use the database, let's extract the Mongoose-specific code into its own module.

-Let's create a new directory for the module called <i>models</i>, and add a file called <i>note.js</i>:
+Let's create a new directory for the module called *models*, and add a file called *note.js*:

 ```js
 const mongoose = require('mongoose')